 Delicious Recipes to Enjoy with Margaritas

-- If you'd like a salt rimmed glass, slice a lime into quarters and rub one of the quarters along the rim of a glass.
+- Salt the glass.
+If you'd like a salt-rimmed glass, slice a lime into quarters and rub one of the quarters along the rim of a glass.
 Spread margarita salt onto a small plate and turn the glass upside down into the salt.
 The salt should stick to the rim.

 - Make sure to use fresh limes for the lime juice and not bottled lime juice.
 The flavor difference is huge.

 - If you’re making a large batch and serving margaritas outdoors, I recommend this break resistant pitcher (and it’s big!).

 ©Downshiftology.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.